Admissions Review

 Always include:

-2. Activities with leadership roles — president, captain, founder, editor.
+2. Activities with leadership roles: president, captain, founder, editor.

-4. Paid work — US admissions readers value paid work as evidence of responsibility and time management.
+4. Paid work.
+US admissions readers value paid work as evidence of responsibility and time management.

-Consider including: family responsibilities (caring for grandparents, translating for parents), independent achievements (research, published work, competition wins), and one thing you tried hard at but struggled with — failure activities can show character growth.
+Consider including: family responsibilities (caring for grandparents, translating for parents), independent achievements (research, published work, competition wins), and one thing you tried hard at but struggled with.
+Failure activities can show character growth.

-Don't waste slots on: one-time events, activities joined senior fall for the application, generic "club member" entries, or honor societies with no leadership role.
+Do not waste slots on: one-time events, activities joined senior fall for the application, generic "club member" entries, or honor societies with no leadership role.

 Writing the descriptions